 For extended exposure or outdoor activity, look for a broad spectrum, mineral-based sunscreen with zinc oxide as the active ingredient, no more than 50 SPF.
 Apply liberally before and during sun exposure.

-We also recommend using Spin Trap Antioxidant Serum daily as an SPF booster.
-Studies show that the synergistic combo of vitamins C and E, Spin Trap’s active ingredients, provide enhanced photoprotective benefits.
+We also recommend using Pure C + E daily as an SPF booster.
+Studies show that the synergistic combo of vitamins C and E, its active ingredients, provide enhanced photoprotective benefits.